auviitkgp/kraken_3.0/Scripts/README.md

 - `runKraken.sh` -
 - `runKraken_joystick.sh` - Script to run kraken simulator with joystick control
 - `stopKraken.sh` - Script to stop runKraken.sh script
+- 'makeKraken.sh' - Script to make all the project packages at once